Last Updated on May 29, 2025 by Hannah Stephenson

 Safety

-Statistically speaking, Cape Town is the 10th most dangerous city in the world.
+Statistically speaking, Cape Town is dangerous.
 Levels of burglary, assault, and theft are high.
 Several of my friends were mugged or pickpocketed during the first year that I lived in the city.

 Admittedly, those aren’t crime stats that make you want to move somewhere.
 But please, please, please don’t let that put you off of Cape Town.
 It’s not as dangerous as the numbers make it seem.